gabotechs/pyargparse/README.md

 The priority is: CLI > ENV > YML

-If you don't want to have all that possibilities for configure the program, there are more parsing classes
+If you don't want to have all that possibilities for parsing arguments, there are more parsing classes
 available:

 ```python